-An Interactive Whiteboard is an instructional tool that allows computer images to be displayed onto a board using a digital projector.
-The instructor can then manipulate the elements on the Interactive Whiteboard by using his finger as a mouse, directly on the screen.
-Items can be dragged, clicked and copied and the lecturer can handwrite notes, which can be transformed into text and saved.
-They are a powerful tool in the classroom adding interactivity and collaboration, allowing the integration of media content into the lecture and supporting collaborative learning.
-Used innovatively they create a wide range of learning opportunities.
-However, in many environments they are not being used to their full potential, and in many cases acting as glorified blackboards.
+After proper calibration (automatic), it allows a computer screen to be projected on the wall and can now be controlled via fingers or any non-transparent objects.
+Instructor or student can then manipulate the elements on the Interactive Whiteboard by using his finger as a mouse, directly on the screen.
+Items can be dragged, clicked and copied and annotated, later can be transformed into text and saved.
+With our Interactive Whiteboard software, GLBoard, it's a powerful tool to be used in the classroom adding interactivity and collaboration, allowing the integration of media content into the lecture and supporting collaborative learning.
+When used innovatively, they create a wide range and endless learning opportunities.
+Arvia Interactive Whiteboard Software is designed for both educational learning and corporate interactive learning.
+We recommend you to visit https://interactivelearning.my

 Arvia Interactive Whiteboard comes with two parts: emitter and sensor.
 The emitter can be attached on a flat surface.
 It emits infrared laser curtain on the surface which is about 1mm thick invisible light and parallel with the projection screen surface, 1-2mm above the screen surface.
 When the finger or any non-transparent object touch this virtual surface, the light will be reflected and detected by the sensor.
 The computer will figure out the position of the mouse by accurate calculating the reflected light position.
 Now the surface has become an interactive and touchscreen-enabled panel.